specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 ✅ Use for personal tasks, with caution.
 This Copilot accesses work data.
 ✅ Personally licensed by end users

 **Microsoft 365 Copilot** is licensed by your work organization.
-It includes all the features in Microsoft 365 Copilot Chat, and can be used for web-based (internet) and work-based (Microsoft Graph) grounded chat.
+It includes all the features in Microsoft 365 Copilot Chat, and can be used for web-based (internet) and work-based ([Microsoft Graph](/graph/overview)) chat.

-When users sign in with their Microsoft Entra account, they can use Microsoft 365 Copilot Chat **work** or **web** version:
+When users sign in with their work or school account (`user@contoso.com`), they can use Microsoft 365 Copilot Chat **work** or **web** version:

 :::image type="content" source="media/which-copilot-for-your-organization/copilot-work-web.png" alt-text="Screenshot that shows Microsoft Entra users can select work or web in Microsoft 365 Copilot Chat.":::

-- When users select **work**, Copilot shows results that their Microsoft Entra account can access.
+- When users select **work**, Copilot shows results that their Microsoft Entra work or school account can access.
-- When users select **web**, Copilot shows results that their Microsoft Entra account can access and also shows results from the internet.
+- When users select **web**, Copilot shows results that their Microsoft Entra work or school account can access and also shows results from the internet.

 With your Microsoft 365 Copilot license, you can use Copilot in Microsoft 365 apps, like Teams and Word, use [Copilot Agents](https://support.microsoft.com/topic/get-started-with-agents-for-microsoft-365-copilot-169469d7-328d-4d37-9090-bfc2058a39bd), and use [Copilot Analytics](https://techcommunity.microsoft.com/blog/microsoftvivablog/introducing-copilot-analytics-to-measure-ai-impact-on-your-business/4301717).
 These features can help end users and admins with work tasks.